munjeni/newflasher/readme.md

 ### Build (native)

-Install development versions of `zlib` and `expat`.
+Install `gcc`, `make` and development versions of `zlib` and `expat`.
 On Debian-based systems such as Mint and Ubuntu, this means:

-    sudo apt-get install libexpat-dev libz-dev
+    sudo apt-get install gcc libexpat-dev libz-dev make

 On Darwin you need to install libusb-1.0, this means: